CQCL/hugr/specification/hugr.md

 are ordered (the children of a container node have a linear ordering, as do the successors of a `BasicBlock` node).

-Note that a port is associated with both a dataflow edge and a node (adjoining the edge).
+Note that a port is associated with a node and zero or more dataflow edges (adjoining the node).
 The incoming and outgoing ports of a node are (separately) ordered.

 A source port with a `ClassicType` may have any number of edges associated with it (including zero).
 A port with a `LinearType`, and a target port of any type,